jeff-mos-def/new_site/_notes/400 Lists/AntiLibrary.md

 title: antilibrary
 permalink: /antilibrary
 format: list
 description: An <a href="https://fs.blog/the-antilibrary/">antilibrary </a> usually includes unread books we own.
-For me, it's a list of books I aspire to own and read in various formats - 📖 books, 📟 ebooks, and 🎧 audiobooks.
-Also, explore my <a href="/reading"><b>Reading list.</b></a>
-order: 2
+order: 3
 ---
 ## New Founds
 - What do you care what other people think, Richard P Feynman